aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets and sets the name of the shape.
+the name of the shape.

 ```
 shape.setName("shape1");